yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/README.md

 The conference owners have access to the admin site to enter event details and they will continue to use this admin site each conference, every year.
 They have the ability to add new events and isolate speakers, sessions, workshops, and other details.

 Susan is painfully aware that this small business, which evolved into something bigger, has organically grown into an unmanageable monolith.
-After some research and discussions with the lead architect, she comes to the conclusion that the currentsetup of the conference code base should be transformed into a fully, multi-tenanted application suite for conferences.
+After some research and discussions with the lead architect, she comes to the conclusion that the current setup of the conference code base should be transformed into a fully, multi-tenanted application suite for conferences.
 However, with the high pace of change and the tight budgets, there is simply no have time to stop current business and restructure the core code base to support all the flexibility customers require.

 Susan is looking to take a step in this direction with the following goals in mind:
 - Improve the overall architecture
-  - While multi-tenancy is a goal for the code base, even with this in place, Susan believes there will always be the need for custom copies of code for a particular tenant who requires a one-off custom implementation.
-Susan feels that Docker containers may be a good solution to support their short-term DevOps and development agility needs, while also being the right direction once they reach a majority multi-tenant application solution.
+  - Even with multi-tenancy for the code base, Susan believes they will always need custom copies of code to support a tenant who requires one-off custom implementation.
+Docker containers may be a good option to both support short-term DevOps and agility needs and applicable for their long-term multi-tenant application solution.
   - One of the issues with the code base is that it has many dependencies across features.
 Seemingly simple changes to an area of code introduce issues with layout, responsiveness, registration functionality, content refresh, and more.
 To avoid this, she would like to rework the core code base so that registration, email notifications and templates, content and configuration are cleanly separated from each other and from the front end.
   - Move towards a cloud native implementation of their conference solution, without a lot of rework, to ensure more cost efficiency and scalability.
 - Improve the Development workflow